What is the link between duration and monetary policy?

 Historically, the 10-year U.S. Treasury yield has peaked in advance of the Fed concluding a rate-hiking cycle, while the yield curve often begins to steepen before the Fed begins its transition to a more accommodative monetary policy stance.

-Which fixed-income instruments tend to do well when the yield curve inverts?
+Which fixed-income instruments tend to do well when the yield curve steepens?

-Which fixed-income instruments tend to do well during a Fed pause?
+Which fixed-income instruments tend to do well when the Fed is cutting rates?

-Intermediate duration has historically outperformed short duration during a Fed pause
+Intermediate duration has historically outperformed short duration during a Fed monetary easing cycle

 How should my fixed-income portfolio be positioned?

 When assessing their fixed-income allocations, investors should be aware that it’s not quite as simple as knowing whether we’re in a rising or falling-rate environment, with the shifting yield curve also having a meaningful effect on bond performance.
-Given this added nuance, how to position a fixed-income allocation isn’t always a simple answer of holding short duration bonds once central banks begin to raise rates, then allocating to long duration bonds when monetary policy becomes more accommodative.
-As we potentially near the end of the Fed’s tightening cycle, now is a great time to connect with your financial professional and assess whether your bond portfolio is positioned appropriately, keeping your individual investment goals and the market outlook in mind.
+Given this added nuance, how to position a fixed-income allocation isn’t always a simple answer of holding short duration bonds once central banks begin to raise rates and then allocating to long duration bonds when monetary policy becomes more accommodative.
+Given the current easing cycle of the Fed, now is an excellent time to connect with your financial advisor to evaluate whether your bond portfolio is appropriately positioned, considering both your personal investment goals and the overall market outlook.

 Important disclosures